UTXOnly/SNMP_sandbox/README.md

 The program will automatically correct the value corresponding to the `ip_address:` key to `host.docker.internal`.
 The program aslo loads the `_test_profile.yaml` configuration file to the `/etc/datadog-agent/conf.d/snmp.d/profiles` directory.

+##### Community String Usage
+* The key for `community_string` needs to match the name of the `.snmprec` file that is used to mimic the networking device, be sure to enclose in single quotes `'`

-Just run the program and the data will start showing up in the DAtadog UI.
+Just run the program and the data will start showing up in the Datadog UI.